scientific-python/specs/spec-0007/index.md

 The [deprecation strategy](https://github.com/scientific-python/specs/pull/180#issuecomment-1515248009) is:

 1. Accept both `rng` and `random_state`/`seed` keyword arguments.
-2. If `rng=None`, handle `random_state`/`seed` as in legacy behavior (see above), except use a compatible Generator instead of RandomState.
+2. If both are specified, raise an error.
-   A DeprecationWarning is raised to warn about a future change in behavior.
+3. If neither is specified and `np.random.seed` has been used to set the seed, emit a `FutureWarning` about the upcoming change in behavior.
+4. If `random_state`/`seed` is passed by keyword or by position, treat it as before, but:
+  - Emit a `DeprecationWarning` if passed by keyword, warning about the deprecation of keyword `random_state` in favor of `rng`.
+  - Emit a `FutureWarning` if passed by position, warning about the change in behavior of the positional argument.
+5. If `rng` is passed by keyword, standardize it using `numpy.random.default_rng`.
-3. After <X time>, use only `rng`, validated with `numpy.random.default_rng`.
+6. After the deprecation period, use only `rng`, validated with `numpy.random.default_rng`.
    Raise an error if `random_state`/`seed` is provided.
-4. At a time of the library's choosing, remove any machinery related to `random_state`/`seed`.

    By now, the function signature, with type annotations, could look like this: